Home Resolution Design Logo A white variation of the Resolution Design Logo All-black version of Resolution Design Logo.

 4.2.1 Resolution shall without limiting its other rights or remedies have the right to suspend performance of the Services until the Client remedies the Client Default, and to rely on the Client Default to relieve it from the performance of any of its obligations to the extent the Client Default prevents or delays Resolution’s performance of any of its obligations;

-4.2.3 the Client shall reimburse Resolution on written demand for any costs or losses sustained or incurred by Resolution arising directly or indirectly from the Client Default, regardless of whether the Services are completed; and
+4.2.3 the Client shall reimburse Resolution on written demand for any costs or losses sustained or incurred by Resolution arising directly or indirectly from the Client Default, regardless of whether the Services are completed.

-5.1 The Service Fees shall be as set out in the Estimate and are based on the number of project hours or resources required to provide the Services.
-Resolution may agree to accept payment of the Service Fees by way of instalments as set out in the Estimate and shall invoice the Client accordingly (“Payment Plan”).
+5.1 The Service Fees shall be as set out in the Estimate.
+Resolution may agree to accept payment of the Service Fees by way of instalments as set out in the Estimate and shall invoice the Client accordingly (Payment Plan).
 It is acknowledged and agreed that any such instalments do not represent a fixed charge for any work done during any particular period but is instead a means of assisting the Client in payment of the Service Fees.

-5.2 The Service Fees for the Services shall be invoiced by Resolution and paid by the Client, all as set out in the Estimate (taking into account any Payment Plan as mentioned in clause 5.1), in full and in cleared funds to a bank account nominated in writing by Resolution, and time for payment shall be of the essence of the Contract.
+5.2 The Service Fees for the Services shall be invoiced by Resolution and paid by the Client, all as set out in the Estimate (taking into account any Payment Plan as mentioned in clause 5.1), in full and in cleared funds to a bank account nominated in writing by Resolution, and time shall be of the essence of the Contract for paying the Service Fees.

-5.3 In the event that the Service Fees are payable by way of a Payment Plan, Resolution shall be entitled to calculate the value of Services provided based on project hours, resources and/ or any other factors and where such value exceeds the Service Fees paid under the Payment Plan issue an invoice to the Client in respect of the difference in the event of:
+5.3 Resolution shall be entitled to calculate the value of Services provided based on project hours, resources and/or any other factors and where such value exceeds the Estimate issue an invoice to the Client in respect of the difference in the event of:

 5.3.1 Termination of this Contract in accordance with Clause 9 or otherwise; and